What Causes a Heat Pump Defrost Mode?

 Low Ambient Temperature

-The most common cause of a heat pump entering defrost mode is low ambient temperature.
-Heat pumps are designed to operate most efficiently when the outside temperature is between 40 and 45 degrees Fahrenheit.
-If the outside temperature drops below this range, the heat pump may enter defrost mode in order to prevent the system from freezing.
+If the outside temperature drops below this range, the heat pump may enter defrost mode to prevent the system from freezing.
 This can cause the heat pump to become less efficient, as it has to work harder to maintain the desired temperature.

 Ice Build Up

-Another reason why a heat pump may enter defrost mode is due to ice build up.
-Heat pumps have an evaporator coil that absorbs heat from the outside air.
-If the coil becomes too cold, it can cause the water vapor in the air to condense and freeze on the coil.
-This can cause the heat pump to enter defrost mode in order to melt the ice and clear the coil.
+If the coil becomes too cold, the water vapor in the air can condense and freeze on it.
+This can cause the heat pump to enter defrost mode to melt the ice and clear the coil.

 Clogged Filter